opensearch-project/project-website/_posts/2021-05-18-my-first-steps-in-opensearch-plugins.markdown

-As mentioned previously, an important characteristic of the pluggable architecture is the plugin interface.
+As mentioned previously, an important characteristic of a pluggable architecture is the plugin interface.
 This interface needs 1) to be as stable as possible and 2) to strive to be backwards-compatible throughout the different project versions.
 Otherwise, existing plugins will be very hard to maintain.
 This is similar to maintaining a public API.

 ### 2. Community Contributed Plugins
 This brings us to the second type of plugin: built by the community and completely independent of the main project.
 These are called __Community Contributed Plugins__.